Aquarium and Airbnb in Brighton

 Brighton has an aquarium close by the Brighton Pier.
 The aquarium is owned and operated by Sealife.
 It is a good option for families with small children and if it is a wet, windy or cold day.
 I have visited it a couple of times and found it interesting, even as an adult.
 It’s 1 of the few original Victorian aquariums still around, so for that reason alone, it’s worth a look.

-1 of the most expensive aspects of travelling to Brighton and, if you’re staying a few days, is accommodation.
+1 of the most expensive aspects of traveling to Brighton and, if you’re staying a few days, is accommodation.
 Brighton has plenty of choices of places to stay from five-star hotels to Bed & Breakfasts to hostels.
 A relatively new option is Airbnb.
 The use of Airbnb is a popular choice in Brighton to save costs and put money back into the local economy.

 Also, we have a special offer where you can win a 2 day stay for one person in our Airbnb listing, click here to enter. (offer runs from February 14th to 27th, 2016)